-2.27 Clause 20.5: Counterparts and Signatures
+2.28 Clause 20.5: Counterparts and Signatures

 The signatories to the mCTA and CRO-mCTA will be the authorised representatives of the Sponsor and the Trial Site (and CRO, where applicable).
 In the case of the Trial Site, the signatory might be the Chief Executive, the Director of R&D, the Director of Finance, or another authorised person.
 In the case of the Sponsor, if the Sponsor has formally delegated authority to contractually bind it to a corporate affiliate of the Sponsor (or any other third party), this should be evidenced at mCTA Appendix 8 (CRO-mCTA Appendix 9).
-In the case of CRO-mCTA, if the Sponsor has formally delegated authority to the CRO to sign the

-Agreement, and thereby bind the Sponsor as a Party to the Agreement, this should be evidenced in Appendix 8 of CRO-mCTA.
+In the case of CRO-mCTA, if the Sponsor has formally delegated authority to the CRO to sign the Agreement, and thereby bind the Sponsor as a Party to the Agreement, this should be evidenced in Appendix 8 of CRO-mCTA.

 The mCTAs allow for execution to be through use of an electronic signature and for execution to be via counterparts.
+The mCTA does not specify the method of electronic signature, where this is used, and could be by software such as Adobe Acrobat or online tools such as DocuSign.

-Sponsors, CROs (as applicable) and Trial Sites are encouraged to discuss execution arrangements early in the contract negotiation, in order to determine the most appropriate arrangements for all Parties.
+Sponsors, CROs (as applicable) and Trial Sites are encouraged to discuss execution arrangements early in the contract negotiation, in order to determine the most appropriate arrangements for all Parties, including the method of execution.

-2.28 Appendix 1: Timelines and Responsibilities of the Parties
+2.29 Appendix 1: Timelines and Responsibilities of the Parties